m-thalmann/laravel-token-auth/docs/02-tokens.md

 ### Transient tokens

-If you ever need a token that is not stored anywhere and has the simple job to be used for one authentication you can use the `TokenAuth\Support\TransientAuthToken` class.
+If you ever need a token that is not stored anywhere and has the simple job to be used for one authentication only you can use the `TokenAuth\Support\TransientAuthToken` class.
 It has public members for all token-properties and basic implementations for every method required by the contract.
 Some of the methods throw an exception, since they would not make any sense (like the `find()` method for example).

 **Example:**